ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 # 1. Getting the hardware right

-# 1.1 Rules of thumb for hardware requirements:
+## 1.1 Rules of thumb for hardware requirements

 1. **Robust frame construction:** A stable and rigid frame is crucial for stable and safe flight behavior.
 Carbon frames are recommended but not essential, and remember carbon is an electrical conductor.
 2. **ESC telemetry:** Use only ESCs that provide at least RPM telemetry.
 It simplifies Notch filter tuning and improves its response-time and accuracy.